A graphic of a home with arrows representing how Radon enters your home

 • Chain of custody form

-Are there additional lab fees?
+Are there any additional laboratory fees?

 Should I order a short-term test or a long-term test?

-In order to get a reliable radon measurement, Health Canada recommends testing your home with a long-term (90 day) detector during the winter heating season (October to April) before making any decisions concerning mitigation.
-In the short-term, radon levels tend to fluctuate, so long-term measurements capture a more meaningful average reading.
-If a short-term radon test reveals you have low radon levels, particularly outside of the winter heating season, it is still possible that you may have elevated radon levels during the winter season when radon levels tend to be higher.
-Regardless, a homeowner may still opt to conduct a short-term test either for peace of mind or to get an approximation of their radon levels ahead of a long-term test in the winter.
-We offer a combo detector bundle if you are interested in going this route.
+In the short-term radon levels tend to fluctuate, so long-term radon measurements capture a more meaningful average reading.
+If a short-term radon test reveals that a building has low radon levels, particularly outside of the winter heating season, it is still possible that the building may have elevated radon levels during the winter season when radon levels tend to be higher.

 How many test kits should I purchase?

-Health Canada recommend placing one detector in the lowest lived-in level of your home, in which you occupy an average of four hours per day.
-This is considered to be a guideline, and as such, if you are curious as to what the radon levels are like in other parts of your home, then additional tests can be conducted at your discretion.
-If your home was constructed in multiple phases on multiple concrete slabs then conducting additional tests on occupied areas on each slab would provide you with a more conclusive and comprehensive idea of radon levels throughout your home.
+This is considered to be a guideline.
+As such, if you are curious as to what the radon levels are like in other parts of your home, then additional tests can be conducted at your discretion.

 I'm ordering a long-term bundle of three detectors.
 Can I use it to test three separate addresses?